HBR On Strategy

 Mark as Played

-In a conversation with HBR editor-at-large Adi Ignatius, Lisa Su, CEO of leading semiconductor company AMD, discusses the company’s evolution toward high-performance and adaptive computing, the future of AI use in different sectors, and the importance of responsible risk-taking.
-She advocates for fast experimentation and implementation while ensuring safety through initiatives like AMD’s Responsible AI Council, active lear...
+HBR editor at large Adi Ignatius speaks with Lisa Su, CEO of leading semiconductor company AMD, about the company’s evolution toward high-performance and adaptive computing, the future of AI use in different sectors, and the importance of responsible risk-taking.
+She advocates for fast experimentation and implementation while ensuring safety through initiatives like AMD’s Responsible AI Council, active learning within the organizat...

 Mark as Played